-- A hierarchical automation architecture distinguishes between different color control horizon levels. - The control design includes classical single-input, single-output (SISO) PID-type controllers, with delay and anti-windup compensation, for several subsystems. - Toner concentration control, although a SISO system, is especially challenging.
+- A hierarchical automation architecture that distinguishes between different color control horizon levels. - The control design includes classical single-input single-output (SISO) PID-type controllers, with delay and anti-windup compensation, for several subsystems. - Toner concentration control, although a SISO system, is especially challenging.
 The solution integrates a Kalman filter to handle noisy and unreliable measurements, a Smith predictor to handle the delay, and an anti-windup compensator for constraint management. - Several multivariable controllers are also part of the design.
 These include state feedback, pole placement, model predictive control, and linear quadratic regulator designs.
-Systems under multivariable control include electrostatic control, spot color calibration, and color management profiling (ICC profile). - A learning algorithm is incorporated for paper registration control. - Singular value decomposition is used for dimensionality reduction to reduce gray-level samples while constructing spatial toner reproduction curves or functions on photoconductors. - Ideas from cooperative control theory and simultaneous perturbation stochastic approximation have been used for gray-component replacement in the color management profiling (ICC profile) system. - K-means clustering for spectral reconstruction in real time allows the use of a low-cost LED-based spectrophotometer.
+Systems under multivariable control include electrostatic control, spot color calibration, and color management profiling (ICC profile).

+- A learning algorithm is incorporated for paper registration control. - Singular value decomposition is used for dimensionality reduction, to reduce graylevel samples while constructing spatial toner reproduction curves or functions on photoconductors. - Ideas from cooperative control theory and simultaneous perturbation stochastic approximation have been used for gray-component replacement in the color management profiling (ICC profile) system. - K-means clustering for spectral reconstruction in real time allowed the use of a lowcost LED-based spectrophotometer. - For complex printing jobs, scheduling of paper sheets is a difficult operation; constraint-based scheduling algorithms are used to solve it. - Motion and unevenness in motion can induce disturbances in the printing process.
+Repetitive control and adaptive feedforward control algorithms help mitigate the effects of these disturbances. - The printers integrate diagnostic and self-monitoring features using statistical process control, among other methods.